RSNA/s4s-fhir-broker/hapi-fhir-jpaserver-example/testImages/README.md

-### Suggested method to create a study for test purposes
+### Suggested method to create studies for test purposes

 #### Assumes

-One or more DICOM files in a zip file on an ftp site for which you have a URL.
-For example: ftp://ftp.ihe.net/image_sharing/test-data/s4s-testing/IDS-DEPT003-a.zip
+You have unzipped the createTestDataSets.zip file into a directory of your choice which has enough free space to hold several copies of the largest study you are going to process.

-dcm4che utilities installed on your system, specifically storescu.
+One or more DICOM studies in zip files on an ftp site for which you have a URL.
+For example: ftp://ftp.ihe.net/image_sharing/test-data/s4s-testing

 Access to your archive, specifically a Storage Service Class Provider (SCP), for example: DCM4CHEE@localhost:11112